 With such news, one is quickly tempted to have negative thoughts towards such radical, other believers.
 But if we hate, we are no better than those who do wrong.

 When Jesus was arrested on the road to suffering, Peter raised a sword and attacked one of the soldiers - he cut off his ear.
 Jesus picked it up and healed the soldier's ear again.
 He then said to Peter, “Put your sword back in its place, for all who draw the sword will die by the sword.”
 (Matthew 26, 52).
 All Christians should always remember this - those who do wrong will reap wrongdoing to themselves, and if not in this world then in the next.
 Everything that the Christians did wrong on their crusades was paid back to them, everything that ISIS and others wronged will be paid back as well - "for all who draw the sword will die by the sword".
 God promises this to us.
-We humans don't see and know everyone, we should be good, forgive and trust that our God will help us and will guide everything for the good.
+We humans don't see and know everything.
+We should be good, forgive and trust that our God will help us and will guide everything for the good.
 Let us trust in God.
 What helps: prayer.

 - If you would like to support persecuted Christians the organization ACN (Aid to the Church in need) helps: